Massive neutron stars as mass gap candidates: Exploring equation of state and magnetic field: RESULTS AND DISCUSSION

 The trend obtained is similar to previous work done in this line \cite{deb}.
-Introducing anisotropy enhances the mass of the star.
-On introducing a TO field to an already anisotropic star, its mass further increases, whereas a RO field tends to decrease the mass.
+Introducing anisotropy enhances the mass of the star, even in the absence of magnetic fields.
+For the latter, it is the matter anisotropy that is ultimately contributing to the enhanced mass of the star.
+However, it is important to note here that in general anisotropy is not wholly independent of the magnetic field and its effect.
+On introducing a TO field to an already anisotropic (by matter) star, its mass further increases, whereas a RO field tends to decrease the mass.
+In these cases, the anisotropy is not wholly a matter effect, but instead has contributions from the magnetic field introduced.
+This leads to the anisotropy being a consequence and/or an extension of the magnetic effect on the NS's structure and properties.
 Thus, different M-R curves are obtained on varying the magnetic field.
-The results for the two stiffest EOSs (DDME2 and DDMEX) are shown in Figs. \ref{mr_mag1_ddme2} and \ref{mr_mag1_ddmex}.
-Results for all the EOSs are given in Table \ref{mag1_table}.
+The results for the two stiffest EOS (DD-ME2 and DDMEX) are shown in Figs. \ref{mr_mag1_ddme2} and \ref{mr_mag1_ddmex}.
+Results for all the EOS are given in Table \ref{mag1_table}.

 It seems that the highly magnetized TO stars are most promising in terms of mass gap candidates.
-As seen from Table \ref{mag1_table}, all the EOSs give stars of maximum mass $>2.5 M_\odot$ for the TO field with $B_0 = 1.2 \times 10^{18} \ {\rm G}$.
+As seen from Table \ref{mag1_table}, all the EOS give stars of maximum mass $>2.5 M_\odot$ for the TO field with $B_0 = 1.2 \times 10^{18} \ {\rm G}$.
 The mass of the NS is increased up to even $2.8 M_\odot$ for the DDMEX EOS.
-However, on computing the tidal deformability for these cases (Figs. \ref{tidal_mag1_ddme2}, \ref{tidal_mag1_ddmex}), we see that these highly magnetized cases fail to meet either of the observational bounds set by GW observations.
-Similar issues arise when we perform a stability analysis, as all the $B_0 = 1.2 \times 10^{18}$ G cases give high magnetic energy ($E_{mag}$) to gravitational energy ($E_{grav}$) ratios of order 0.1 (not explicitly shown here).
+However, on computing the tidal deformability for these cases (Figs. \ref{tidal_mag1_ddme2} and \ref{tidal_mag1_ddmex}), we see that these highly magnetized cases fail to meet either of the observational bounds set by GW observations.
+Similar issues arise when we perform a stability analysis \cite{braithwaite}, as all the $B_0 = 1.2 \times 10^{18}$ G cases give high magnetic energy ($E_{mag}$) to gravitational energy ($E_{grav}$) ratios of order 0.1 (not explicitly shown here).

 Can we then rule out this much high fields at the cores of NSs completely?
-The answer is \textit{No}.
-It is important to note that the results discussed so far are profile-specific - i.e., specific to a particular $\eta$ and $\gamma$.
-We next try a second profile - $\eta = 0.01, \gamma = 2$.
+The answer is \textit{no}.
+It is important to note that the results discussed so far are profile specific - i.e., specific to a particular $\eta$ and $\gamma$.
+We next try a second profile: $\eta = 0.01, \gamma = 2$.
 The general shape of this profile within the star is shown in Fig. \ref{mag_prof_2}.
 On comparing with the previous profile, we see that the magnetic field here has a much more gradual fall in the star, leading to a lower Lorentz force near the surface of the star.
 Hence, we expect that this profile will lead to lower masses, however, with better prospects for stability.